 DMM is included in many of the Read & Publish agreements offered by The Company of Biologists.
 This enables discounted or fee-free publication of an uncapped number of Research articles in DMM for corresponding authors at participating institutions (including, among others, the Max Planck Digital Library and University of California).

 DMM has a small budget for waiving publication charges for authors in developing countries and others in genuine financial hardship.
 Corresponding authors based in certain countries will automatically be granted a full waiver upon application.
 Funds for waivers are limited, however, as the journal would not be sustainable without income from author charges to cover its costs.
 Payment requests will be sent to the corresponding author following acceptance of their paper.

 The decision to publish a paper in DMM is wholly independent of payment or ability to pay, and is based solely on the validity and supportability of the work detailed in each manuscript.
 Editors and reviewers do not have access to information regarding authors' financial contributions.
 DMM is published by the not-for-profit publisher The Company of Biologists, a charitable organisation run by scientists to support the research community.

 Papers rejected from DMM can be transferred, strictly with the authors’ approval, to Biology Open (BiO), an online Open Access journal also published by The Company of Biologists, for editorial consideration.
 The Editors of BiO make their editorial decisions independently of DMM, have different criteria for acceptance and have a rapid decision time.
-To find out more about the transfer option and see who has published in BiO, please click here.
+Find out more about the transfer to BiO option.